grafana/grafana/docs/sources/panels-visualizations/visualizations/state-timeline/index.md

 | 2024-02-29 10:00:00 | Down     | Down     |
 | 2024-02-29 10:30:00 | Warning  | Down     |

-> **Note**: If your query results aren't in a table format like the preceding example, especially for time-series data, you can apply [transformations](https://grafana.com/docs/grafana/latest/panels-visualizations/query-transform-data/transform-data/) to achieve this.

 The data is converted as follows, with the [null and empty values visualized as gaps](https://grafana.com/docs/grafana/latest/panels-visualizations/visualizations/state-timeline/#connect-null-values) in the state timeline:

-{{< figure src="/static/img/docs/state-timeline-panel/state-timeline-with-null-values.png" max-width="1025px" caption="State timeline with null values" alt="A state timeline panel showing the status of two servers in a Grafana dashboard" >}}
+{{< figure src="/static/img/docs/state-timeline-panel/state-timeline-with-null-values.png" max-width="1025px" alt="A state timeline panel with null values showing the status of two servers" >}}

+{{< admonition type="note" >}}
+If your query results aren't in a table format like the preceding example, especially for time-series data, you can apply [transformations](https://grafana.com/docs/grafana/latest/panels-visualizations/query-transform-data/transform-data/) to achieve this.
+{{< /admonition >}}

 ## State timeline options